Are your students having trouble with multiplication and division word problems? It could be that they need more practice with the vocabulary terms.

 Let’s start with why math vocabulary is so important.
 We often think of math as just numbers and equations, but the truth is, that math is a language.
 Understanding that language is the key to unlocking concepts and solving problems.

-And it’s not just about knowing the definition.
-Students need to understand how these terms connect to the math concepts that they’re learning.
+Kids need to understand how these terms connect to the math concepts that they’re learning.

 When they do, it boosts their confidence and helps them tackle more complex problems.